biowdl/biowdl-input-converter/README.rst

 BioWDL input converter
 ========================

-biowdl-input-converter converts samplesheets that are readable by humans into a format that can be easily processed by BioWDL pipelines.
+biowdl-input-converter converts human-readable samplesheets into a format that can be easily processed by BioWDL pipelines.

 Check out the documentation on https://biowdl-input-converter.readthedocs.io